estellederrien/vue-starter-webpack-node-cli-4/README.md

 ## LATEST STARTER NEWS !
   <br>
+  01-10-2020 : Added VueX , When a user logs in, his JSON object is now stored in the VUEX store (main.js).<br>
   09-26-2020 : next dev step is resolving the user front end storing problem(Actually both stored as global $user for navbar displaying and in localstorage, this duplicate is bad), I will probably install Vuex<br>
   09-26-2020 : Trying to get new ideas from this starter : https://github.com/christopherliedtke/vueX_nodeExpress_mongoDB_wAuth_starter<br>
   09-26-2020 : Users Filters are now localstorage stored .<br>